snailpt/MSCFormer/README.md

 ### Requirements & Datasets & Preprocessing:
 Such as the CTNet project: [https://github.com/snailpt/CTNet](https://github.com/snailpt/CTNet)

+### Condition:
+1. 5 Cross-validation
+2. The training sample size of S&R data enhancement is three times that of the original training sample size.

 ### Citation
 Hope this code can be useful.
 I would appreciate you citing us in your paper. 😊